 Hardtail overhaul: $200.
 Includes everything in a standard bike overhaul as well as suspension fork service and clutch labor.

 Full suspension overhaul: $260.
 Includes everything in the hardtail package, plus rear shock service, and a full inspection of all moving parts in the rocker assembly and the labor to replace any bad bearings.

 Wheel Build: $45.
 Are you a heavier rider?
-Wear our the brake track on your rim?
+Worn out brake track on your rim?
 Upgrading to a dynamo?
 Need a bomb-proof wheelset for your touring rig?
-Have a set of Campy sheriff-stars trapped in tubular hoops that you want laced to clinchers?
+Have a set of Campy sheriff-stars laced up in tubular hoops that you want strung up to clinchers?
 No machine-built wheel can compare to the durability or custom options we offer in hand-build wheels.
 Let us help you choose the perfect hub, spokes, and rim for your needs and bring it up to perfect tension, and we’ll guarantee our build with free truing and spoke replacement for the life of the wheel.

 Assembly or box for shipping: $60.
 Order your bike online?
-Manufacturers require professional assembly for their warranty to be valid.
+Manufacturers require professional assembly for their warranties to be valid.
 Buy it at a department store?
-Few (if any) are assembled correctly.
+Few (if any) are assembled correctly, shortening the bike’s life and making it a chore to ride.
 Mailing to or from another place?
-Travel logistics are complex enough without the chore of boxing/unboxing a bike yourself.
+Travel logistics are complex enough, even without the chore of boxing/unboxing a bike yourself.
 Whatever the case, we’re here to help!
 Call ahead to arrange delivery directly to or from our stores.

 Custom fender install: $25-$60.
 Need to squeeze fenders on your road bike?
 Trying to commute on your 29’er, but it doesn’t have eyelets?
 We have all the adapters and know all the tricks for making any bicycle “Oregon-friendly.”